SpadeHeart

 The club was founded in Autumn 1953, and currently has more than 170 members, and has had various homes throughout it's history.

 In 2021, we relocated to our new home in Thornes Park, where we have taken part of the ground floor of the former school/college, which is now a part of the Penny Appeal Campus.
 We have two Bridge rooms, with a small kitchen and separate ladies and gents toilets.
 The aerial view here shows the former college/Penny Appeal buildings at the top left, and the main car park.
-The thin grey line running through the trees, from the bottom right of the photograph, marks the line of the road up from the park entrance on Horbury Road.
-This is the only road entrance to the car park & Bridge club.
+The thin grey line running through the trees, from the bottom right of the photograph, marks the line of the road up from the park entrance on Horbury Road, the A642.
+This is the only road entrance to the Car Park & Bridge Club, as all the other entrances have bollards in the roadway to prevent further access.

 For detailed guidance on finding us please click one of these links.